C*-algebras from partial isometric representations of LCM semigroups: Examples

+We retain notation from Example \ref{ex:FreeSemigroups} above.
 Let $X$ be a finite set and let $X^*$ be the free semigroup over $X$.
-We show that the boundary quotient $\mathcal{Q}(X^*, X^{*\text{op}})$ is isomorphic to the crossed product associated to the two-sided full shift over $X$.
+We show that the boundary quotient $\mathcal{Q}_{\text{ts}}(X^*)$ is isomorphic to the crossed product associated to the two-sided full shift over $X$.

 For $x\in X^*\cup X^\NN$ and $m,n\in \NN$ with $m<n$, define

 For $\alpha\in X^*$, we also let

 If $x\in X^\NN$, the set